 While GUIs are all the rage there is a lot to be said for command line interfaces (CLI) and heaven forbid I still need to occasionally work on RS232 gear and need a terminal emulator.
-Putty is my preferred application.
-Being able to Telnet into the ZyXEL router came in handy as that was the only way I could find to set the Syslog log server feature.
+PuTTY is my preferred application.